-You can find out more about Mystery Dick and Pestrepeller and buy our records at www.mysterydick.com.
+You can find out more about Mystery Dick and Pestrepeller and purchase our recordings at www.mysterydick.com.

 I have also appeared on various releases by North London band The Original Beekeepers.
 In 1998 I tried and failed to join The Fall.
 The closest I came was having my cover of the band’s He!
 Pep used as the intro tape for a gig that was broadcast on XFM.

 I have been occasional fill-in presenter on The Sound Projecting radio show on Resonance 104.4 FM, and have presented surveys of piano music, obscure rock’n’roll, Popol Vuh, The Residents, Sparks, the Beach Boys and The Fall, amongst others.

 I have written occasionally for The Sound Projector, a music magazine whose motto is ‘better listening through imagination’.
 It takes an unpretentious and populist approach to music that is often perceived to be ‘difficult’.
 I’ve covered topics such as the singer/songwriter Daniel Johnston, Brian Wilson’s Smile, the Blue Oyster Cult, the Monkees, the Church of Euthanasia, and modern chart music.